 Looking for further ways in which we could assist our solicitor clients and having received repeated requests, Photofile extended our portfolio and introduced ‘Domestic Assistance Quotation Services’.
 For cases where your client requires domestic assistance and gratuitous care is not an option, Photofile can provide you with fast turnaround quotations in all fields, ensuring the finer details of the claim are covered.

 Again branching into other fields of law requiring digital evidence, Photofile developed a photographic report which can be used in place of a medical report for CIC claims.
 With a clear cost benefit to your client, our accurate report meeting all criteria set by the CICA has become a popular choice.

-Our latest product launched in 2018; Photographic Evidence for Portal, is created specifically to dovetail with the portal regulations.
+In 2018 we took on the challenging industry demands against and introduced our Photographic Evidence for Portal, created specifically to dovetail with the portal regulations.
 Our reports are designed to maximise your clients’ compensation whilst enabling them to retain 100% of that compensation.

 Right up to the present day Photofile are constantly looking to raise the bar and support lawyers in achieving justice for their clients.
+Photofile will never compromise on service; ‘holding your clients’ hands is what we do best’.
 As a nationwide, ‘one stop’ solution to personal injury and clinical negligence claims, we are confident we can benefit you and your clients.
 Why not instruct us today and see if you agree?

 On the 3rd September, a team from our offices will be joining Moore Blatch Solicitors…

 On Saturday 06 May 2017 our trusted team of 12 heroes were early to rise…

 Another night of celebration was had by our Photofile team at the Modern Law Awards. …